dasld/py2048base/README.rst

 `player_quit` is called when the player exits the game before winning or losing.
-An "overvictory" is what happens when the grid "jams" (runs out of valid movements) but the player had already reached the target number.
+An "overvictory" is what happens when the grid "jams" (runs out of valid movements) but the player had already won (had already reached the target goal number).

 To run tests
 ============

-We're using the `unittest` native Python library to check the correctness of the basic game structures.
+We're using the `pytest` library to check the correctness of the basic data structures.
 To run the tests, open a terminal, move into the root folder of the project (the one which contains `setup.py`), and type the following:

-    python3 -m py2048.tests
+    pytest-3 -v py2048/test.py

 Make sure you're in the right folder, that there are no slashes in the command, and